ebsizzlin/workoutTracker/README.md

 ## Description

 A MongoDB application to create and track daily workouts.
-User is able to log multiple exercises in a workout on a given day and track the name, type, weeight, sets, reps, and duration of exercise.
+User is able to log multiple exercises in a workout on a given day and track the name, type, weight, sets, reps, and duration of exercise.
 For cardio, the distance travled can be tracked.

 ## Tech Used